lucychambers/techtohuman/bio.md

 After embarking on a career as a journalist, she took a few turns which lead to a career at [Open Knowledge](https://okfn.org/) *teaching journalists* how and why to work with data.
 She was one of the editors of the [Data Journalism Handbook](http://datajournalismhandbook.org/).
 She later lead the highly successful [School of Data](https://schoolofdata.org/) programme which extended technical training to non-profit organisations.

-Lately, she has focussed on delivery of software projects as a product manager.
-Most recently, she has been working in West Africa on health related software.
+Lately, she has focussed on delivery of software projects.
+She worked as a product manager for [eHealth Africa](https://www.ehealthafrica.org/) on health related software rolled out in West Africa.
+She is currently working as a delivery manager for [mySociety](https://www.mysociety.org/) on the [EveryPolitician](http://everypolitician.org/) project, attempting to get crucial basic information about all legislators worldwide into [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).

 This experience has given her a wealth of insight into cultural, institutional and technical factors which affect the success of data and technology initiatives.

-Lucy is based in Berlin, Germany.
-She has worked in over 20 countries.
-She speaks fluent German and Russian as well working-proficiency French.
-She is working on Turkish.

 She writes about her learnings at [techtohuman.com](http://techtohuman.com/).

 ## More details